December 7th, 2021 | Natalia Wants To Dance.

 And so I went, without thinking too much about it and making too many plans.
-I don’t like overthinking travel as traveling planned in every detail is not where the magic happens.
+I don’t like overthinking travel as travelling planned in every detail is not where the magic happens.
 In daily life, setting goals and planning is the only way to go.
-After all, as Jim Roth once said, “If you don’t have a plan, then chances are that you end up in some else’s plan.”
+After all, as Jim Roth once said, “If you don’t have a plan, then chances are that you end up in someone else’s plan.”
 But on travel, the rules are different.

 And quite as expected, I met interesting people in this hostel.
 All kinds of people with all kinds of stories.
-Like a guy who is actually Polish, and who was playing second-league football, and then making samples for first-league DJs before alcoholism and a few misfortunate events derailed his career so that he is almost homeless now.
+Like a guy who is actually Polish, who was playing second-league football, and then making samples for first-league DJs before alcoholism and a few misfortunate events derailed his career so he is almost homeless now.
 This is always sad to watch.
 Why do some people start so well and end up so badly just a few years later?
 And vice versa?
 There are also billionaires like Grant Cardone who were derailed and had nothing but a number of addictions at the age of 25, and yet, they recuperated and made spectacular careers later on.
 No idea how to jump from the bottom like this.

 The housekeeper’s story was sad too.
 Shimelis was a young immigrant from Ethiopia, and he is actually doing a PhD in hydro-engineering in Stockholm.
 Since he is not European, he isn’t getting enough allowance to survive.
 Therefore, he needs to work as a housekeeper in the hostel for two days a week to meet ends.
 I cannot even imagine that lifestyle.